zechnerlab/StochasticCompartments/README.md

 # Installation and requirements

-Julia version greater or equal than 1.1 and the packages Random, Distributions, StatsBase, PyPlot and DifferentialEquations are required.
+Julia version greater or equal than 1.1 and the packages Distributions, PyPlot, DifferentialEquations, StatsBase, Random, SpecialFunctions and HypergeometricFunctions are required.

 # Reproducing the figures of the paper